directus/directus/docs/getting-started/quickstart.md

 To start Directus locally, run `npx directus start`.

 Running Directus without Docker may result in errors as a result of environment-specific characteristics.
-In such a case, make sure you have the required system dependencies for isolated-vm, sharp, and argon2 installed.
+In such a case, make sure you have the required system dependencies for `isolated-vm`, `sharp`, and `argon2` installed.

 :::danger Docker is Recommended